EdWire/EdFi-Admin-SDKs/src/EdGraph-EdFiAdmin-DotnetSDK/docs/VendorsApi.md

 <a id="v1vendorspost"></a>
 # **V1VendorsPost**
-> EdFiOdsAdminApiFeaturesVendorsVendorModel V1VendorsPost (EdFiOdsAdminApiFeaturesVendorsAddVendorRequest body)
+> EdFiOdsAdminApiFeaturesVendorsVendorModel V1VendorsPost (EdFiOdsAdminApiFeaturesVendorsAddVendorRequest edFiOdsAdminApiFeaturesVendorsAddVendorRequest)

 Creates vendor based on the supplied values.